Operation: Mechagon Workshop M+ guide — The War Within Patch 11.1.7

 The first boss encounter in our Workshop Mechagon boss guide is a duo fight against a tank, Gnomercy 4.U., and a robot, The Platinum Pummeler.
 Several changes have been made to this encounter, making some old strategies outdated.

-You can’t just burst down one boss anymore.
-When either one dies, its mech enters a soft enrage, spamming Electrical Storm.
-To prevent this, manage their health bars carefully and take them down at the same time.
+In Patch 11.1.7, you can’t just burst down one boss anymore.
+When either one dies, its mech enters a soft enrage, spamming Electrical Storm that wipes the group out.
+To prevent Electrical Storm, manage the bosses’ health bars carefully and kill them both at the same time.

 The arena itself can work to your advantage, as both bosses can be hit by the sawblades and hammers scattered around.